What Is Stridor?

 - Breathing in of liquids

 Congenital subglottic stenosis.
-Here, the airway narrows when cartilage in the windpipe doesn’t form properly.
+With this condition, the airway narrows when cartilage in the windpipe doesn’t form the way it should.
 The doctor might not notice it until a few months after birth, usually after a cold or other illness.
 Besides stridor and gasping for air, your baby might get airway infections known as croup.
-In serious cases, your baby might need surgery.
+In serious cases, they might need surgery.
 But they usually outgrow the problem without treatment.

-When a genetic condition isn’t the cause, stridor in toddlers and infants is typically due to an infection like croup, papillomatosis, or rarely, epiglottitis.
+When it’s not caused by a condition that they were born with, stridor in toddlers and infants is typically because of an infection like croup, papillomatosis, or epiglottitis.
 An injury, inhaling food, or inhaling an object can also lead to stridor.

 In adults, reasons for stridor typically include issues with your airway, vocal cords, or voice box, such as: